-At the end of each quarter (March, June, September, December), the registering officer should make a return to his or her local Superintendent Registrar.
+At the end of each quarter (March, June, September, December), the registering officer should make a return to their local superintendent registrar.
 If there have been no marriages in that quarter, a "nil return" should be completed and sent.

 If there have been one or more marriages in that quarter, then a return must be made using the "Forms to be used by authorised persons for making returns to the Registrar General" (Form 183).
 These forms are available from the local superintendent registrar, and should be completed in register ink, copying the entry exactly - any errors and corrections should be copied exactly as they appear.
-The registering officer should sign the completed form before sending it to his or her local superintendent registrar.
+The registering officer should sign the completed form before sending it to their local superintendent registrar.
 The blue authority certificates issued to the couple before the marriage (and kept by the registering officer to this point) should be submitted with the completed return.
 The entry number of the entry in the register should be entered in the relevant box on the blue authority certificates.